m-lutter/portfolio/5421 BCD to 7 segment Cathode/description.md

   The schematic for this circuit is available both as a file and as a pdf, and the circuit simulation on TinkerCad is also available.

   I believe the circuit may still be further simplified, and I think a natural improvement would come from finding the  optimal circuit to achieve the same output.
 I would achieve this by applying the Quine-McCluskey algorithm to the outputs simultaneously to efficiently find the common terms.

+# Contents
+This branch contains a download for the schematic, pictures of the schematic and circuit simulation, and